2018 September 1 to 8 – Sold Out

 A Pilgrimage of miracles made by millions over the centuries, that is the Santiago de Compestela!
 One of the most amazing experiences one can have in a lifetime, and we will do our gay Spain tour without the walk, but riding from place to place with our new best friends.

-Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 3 lunches, and 4 dinners with wine included; Transportation to get luggage (and tired riders!) to destination; Use of bike; Two wine-tastings; Map, guidebook, and routes.
+Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 3 lunches, and 4 dinners with wine included; Transportation to get luggage (and tired riders!) to the destination; Use of a bike; Two wine-tastings; Map, guidebook, and routes.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Transportation to and from starting location; 3 lunches; 3 dinners; Souvenirs, snacks, admissions Gratuities for guides.